 It is the entire responsibility of the integrator to provide a bearing to match the application requirements.
-When selecting a bearing, pay foremost attention to such operating parameters, as speed, expected load, and required service life.
+When selecting one, it is essential to pay attention to such operating parameters, as speed, expected load, and required service life.

 Controller

 You can either order a controller from Rozum Robotics or buy one from a third-party supplier.